-Time required to Reheat Ribs in Microwave
+Step 2: Time Required to Reheat Ribs in Microwave

 When your ribs are separated and placed in their own container, with a minute or two to spare, you should see them start to heat up.
 If your microwave is very powerful, you should watch them carefully during this time.

 Once they bubble, they should be done.
 However, if they are not hot, place them back in the oven for 30 seconds to 1 minute until they are.